 Honors & Awards

-Representative examples of Ms. Quintero's successful defense counsel include the following:
+Representative examples of Maria's successful defense counsel include the following:

 - Secured a defense verdict in a month-long jury trial involving claims of bad faith and products liability.
 Secured an award of expert witness costs and fees in favor of the defendant insurer.